-- o Suggested Criteria: - Appropriate, well-formed arguments with substantial support. - A clear thesis that is supported by the accompanying text. - Appropriate space given to counter-arguments. - Correct and appropriate quotation, paraphrase, and summary. - Correct in-text and bibliographic citation. - Academic authority established through clear knowledge of the subject being discussed. - Clear and meaningful organization of main points. - o Other Criteria:
+- Appropriate, well-formed arguments with substantial support. - Clear development of argument toward a main goal. - \circ A clear thesis that is supported by the accompanying text. - Appropriate space given to counter-arguments. - Use of outside evidence to support the main argument. - Correct and appropriate quotation, paraphrase, and summary. - Correct in-text and bibliographic citation. - Academic authority established through clear knowledge of the subject being discussed. - Clear and meaningful organization of main points.